sharmadhiraj/json-to-dart/README.md

 JSON data.
 Additionally, it automatically adds a parseList method, making it seamless to work with lists in Dart.
 Simplify your Flutter development workflow with this straightforward JSON to Dart conversion tool.

+Visit the [JSON to Dart Converter](https://sharmadhiraj.github.io/json-to-dart/) tool to start converting your JSON to Dart classes.